goabstract/abstract-sdk/docs/abstract-api.md

 ## Previews

 A preview is an image file that represents the rendered version of a layer.
-In Abstract all previews are currently only available in PNG format.
+Previews are available in PNG format.

 ### The preview object